polychromatic/website/docs/faqs.md

 ### Can I create my own profiles?

-Not yet, but Polychromatic will add profile ("presets") functionality [in a future update](/docs/roadmap/).
+Not yet, but Polychromatic will add profile ("presets") functionality [in the upcoming v1.0.0 update](/docs/roadmap/).

-Confusingly, the current version `(v0.3.12)` refers to a custom static keymapping as "application profile".
+Confusingly, the current version `(v0.3.12)` refers to a custom static key mappings as "application profile", but these are not tied to an application.

 ---